Coffee Drinkers Enjoy Lower Risk of Diabetes

 BY STEVE BORN

-The results of a meta-analysis involving nearly 1.2 million study subjects showed that coffee drinkers had a significantly decreased risk of developing type 2 diabetes compared to non-coffee drinkers.
+The results of a meta-analysis that involved nearly 1.2 million study subjects showed a significantly decreased risk of developing type 2 diabetes for those who drink coffee as compared to non-coffee drinkers.

-Thirty prospective studies were included in the meta-analysis, and researchers found that participants who had the highest coffee intake (median intake: five cups per day) had a 29% lower risk of developing type 2 diabetes.
-Compared to non-coffee drinkers, the research showed that for every one-cup increase of coffee consumed per day, the risk of developing type 2 diabetes was lowered by 7% for caffeinated coffee and 6% lower for decaffeinated coffee.
+30 prospective studies were included in the meta-analysis and researchers found that participants who had the highest coffee intake (median intake = 5 cups/day) had a 29% lower risk of developing type 2 diabetes.
+Compared to non-coffee drinkers, the research showed that for every one cup per day increase in coffee consumption, the risk of developing type 2 diabetes was lowered by 7% for caffeinated coffee and 6% for decaffeinated coffee.

 This study confirms previous research showing coffee’s protective effects against type 2 diabetes.
-It is yet more research that clearly illustrates the multiple health benefits that may be enjoyed by drinking coffee.
+It’s yet more research that clearly illustrates the multiple health benefits that may be enjoyed by drinking coffee.